GorlovOleg/InterviewTests/README.md

-A junior developer has just accomplished a task suspicously fast...and went for lunch.
 There are now unit tests breaking on the build server and only you have the skills to fix it.

 You should